sharonzidi/cs5520_mobile_app_development/_posts/2021-11-12-final-project-proposal.md

 ## 12.9
 * Recycler view
 * Switch between layouts
-* Report Event To FireBase
-* Test and Firebase Storage

 ## 12.16
-* Listen To Firebase Database
 * Finalize the final project

 ## The most challenging part of the project:
-Fetching data from backend server and display on screen.
+Fetching data from API and display on screen.